 NOTE: When a flow is shared, its samples are shared with other users.
 However, if those users do not have access to the underlying files that back a sample, they do not have access to the sample and must create their own.

 For more information on creating samples, see Samples Panel.

 NOTE: A new sampling job is executed in Cloud Dataflow, which may incur costs.

 NOTE: When sampling from compressed data, the data is uncompressed and then expanded.
 As a result, the sample size reflects the uncompressed data.

 NOTE: If your source of data is a directory containing multiple files, the initial sample for the combined dataset is generated from the first set of rows in the first filename listed in the directory.

 Changes to preceding steps that alter the number of rows or columns in your dataset can invalidate the current sample, which means that the sample is no longer a valid representation of the state of the dataset in the recipe.
-In this case, Cloud Dataprep automatically switches you back to the most recently collected sample that is currently valid.
+In this case, Cloud Dataprep by TRIFACTA automatically switches you back to the most recently collected sample that is currently valid.
 Details are below.